Pedicled/pngiu_java/README.md

 # pngiu_java
-put some LeetCode's project in java
+put some LeetCode's practice in java